3D Modeling 1.1

 Prerequisite(s) 3D Modeling 2.1

-This is a continuation of the fall 3D Modeling course (IND403) with an option to continue Auto Desk ALIAS Automotive (for automotive design) or Solid works (for product design).
-The Auto Desk ALIAS Automotive option will focus on advanced presentation rendering techniques for automotive design including key frame animation and rendering procedures.
-Projects will culminate in fully modeled exterior or interior design presented as a finished animation of students own design.
+This is a continuation of the fall 3D Modeling course (IND403) with an option to continue Autodesk ALIAS Automotive (for automotive design) or Solid Works (for product design).
+The Autodesk ALIAS Automotive option will focus on advanced rendering techniques for automotive design presentations, including Key Shot animation and rendering procedures.
+Projects will culminate in fully modeled exterior or interior design presented as a finished animation of student’s own design.
 The Solid Works option will focus on surface modeling techniques and the differences and advantages of combining solids with surface modeling techniques.
 Areas of study will include surfacing tools loft and boundary and continuity options for curvature and 3D sketching.
-Additionally advanced editing techniques will be explored. (prerequisite: 3D Modeling 2.1).
-Offered senior spring.
+Advanced rendering techniques will be explored.
+Prerequisite: 3D Modeling 2.1.
+Offers spring.

 This course is the first in a two-course sequence focused on 3D Modeling for transportation design.
 It is essential for transportation designs students to develop and translate 2D design concepts into accurate 3D models.
 This course is intended to provide a foundation in 3D modeling specific to the transportation industry.
 Students will learn the basic modeling strategies and techniques focused on vehicle interiors.
 Studio lab time will include lectures, demos, in-class exercises, outside projects and one-on-one instruction.
 Required of senior Transportation Track students.
 Offered fall.